Skip to content

 your couch.

-Senior clinicians, fast intake, honest advice about whether telehealth is the right fit.
-Click a link, see your OT or Speech Pathologist this week — wherever you are.
+Experienced clinicians, straightforward intake, honest advice about whether telehealth is the right fit.
+Click a link, see your OT or Speech Pathologist by video, wherever you are.

 All AU